jhosm/cimaestro/README.txt

 ALL

 After the previous platform-specific steps do:
-  $ bundle exec rake verify_rcov, and all the tests should pass
+  $ rake cimaestro:default (all the tests should pass)

 To create a new cimaestro gem:
   $ Make sure Manifest.txt contains all the files to be contained in the gem